Skip to Content Skip to Navigation

 Flower Shade:

-Soft plummy-pink flowers with deep, rich plum-purple veins
+soft lavender flowers with deep rich plum-purple veins

 Foliage Colors: